Bharatchandran/expense-engine/README.md

 ## 🌟 Features

-- **Premium UI**: Dark mode dashboard featuring glassmorphism design, colorful gradients, and smooth interactive elements.
+- **Modern React Frontend**: Built with Vite, React 18, and styled with Tailwind CSS and Shadcn UI components for a premium, accessible dark mode experience.
 - **Advanced EMI Tracking**: Input your starting date OR your manual completed months.
 The application dynamically calculates your remaining balance, completed tenure, and total amount paid.
 - **Batch Payments**: A dedicated Batch Pay modal to increment multiple loans with a single click.
-- **Offline Fallback**: Even if your PostgreSQL backend container goes down, the frontend seamlessly cascades to browser `localStorage` to keep your progress tracked.
+- **Offline Fallback**: Even if your PostgreSQL backend container goes down, the React frontend seamlessly cascades to browser `localStorage` to keep your progress tracked.
 - **Fully Dockerized**: Spins up the entire Java backend and PostgreSQL database with a single Docker command.